PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Keep in mind that a single instance of the module is meant to convey only one direction of movement, so a selection of a combination of planes is interpreted as a diagonal or angled movement with all of the selected planes (and circular directions, if applicable) applying simultaneously.
 See the sections on :ref:`Angled planes<angled_planes>` and :ref:`Angled circular directions<angled_circles>` for a visual description of how this works.
 To instead indicate a sequence of movements in different planes or directions, create multiple instances of the Movement module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.

 At most one circular direction can be selected for each plane, so that a total maximum of three directions can apply at once within a module.
 For a movement that travels back and forth along both circular directions for a given plane, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, you can either create a new module for each successive change in direction, or you can select that the movement is *bidirectional* in the :ref:`movement characteristics<movement_chars>` options.
-In the case of bidirectional movements, you should establish a convention for selecting circular direction consistently, such as always selecting the first direction of motion.

 As with :ref:`Axis direction<axis_direction_entry>`, the options for circular directions in planes involving the horizontal axis (which are the horizontal and vertical planes) depend on the user preferences for the movement module as set in the :ref:`setting_preferences`.
-The relative (ipsi/contra) and absolute (toward H1/H2) models for the horizontal axis are described in greater detail in :ref:`Symmetry<symmetry_section>`.
-By default, the relative set of options apply for the movement module. **NB: as of 0.1.0, only the relative options are available.**
+The absolute (ipsi/contra) models for the horizontal axis are described in greater detail in :ref:`Symmetry<symmetry_section>`.
+By default, the relative set of options apply for the movement module. **NB: as of 0.1.0, only the absolute options are available.**

 See :ref:`Circular directions<circular_directions>` for a description of what we define to be the 'top of a circle' for each plane.